1900 Galveston hurricane

-The 1900 Galveston hurricane, also known as the Great Galveston hurricane and the Galveston Flood, and known regionally as the Great Storm of 1900 or the 1900 Storm, is the deadliest natural disaster in United States history and the third-deadliest Atlantic hurricane, only behind the Great Hurricane of 1780 and Hurricane Mitch overall.
-The hurricane left between 6,000 and 12,000 fatalities in the United States; the number most cited in official reports is 8,000.
+The 1900 Galveston hurricane, also known as the Great Galveston hurricane and the Galveston Flood, and known regionally as the Great Storm of 1900 or the 1900 Storm, was a catastrophic tropical cyclone that became the deadliest natural disaster in the history of the United States.
+The strongest storm of the 1900 Atlantic hurricane season, it left between 6,000 and 12,000 fatalities in the United States; the number most cited in official reports is 8,000.
 Most of these deaths occurred in and near Galveston, Texas, after the storm surge inundated the coastline and the island city with 8 to 12 ft (2.4 to 3.7 m) of water.
+As of 2025, it remains the fourth deadliest Atlantic hurricane on record, behind Hurricane Fifi of 1974.
 In addition to the number killed, the storm destroyed about 7,000 buildings of all uses in Galveston, which included 3,636 demolished homes; every dwelling in the city suffered some degree of damage.
 The hurricane left approximately 10,000 people in the city homeless, out of a total population of fewer than 38,000.
-The disaster ended the Golden Era of Galveston, as the hurricane alarmed potential investors, who turned to Houston instead.
+The disaster ended the Golden Era of Galveston.
+The hurricane alarmed potential investors, who turned to Houston instead.
 In response to the storm, three engineers designed and oversaw plans to raise the Gulf of Mexico shoreline of Galveston Island by 17 ft and erect a 10 mi seawall.

-On August 27, 1900, a ship east of the Windward Islands detected a tropical cyclone, the fourth observed during the annual season.
-Initially at tropical storm status, it remained mostly stagnant in intensity while moving steadily west-northwestward and entered the northeastern Caribbean on August 30.
-The storm made landfall in the Dominican Republic as a weak tropical storm on September 2.
+On August 27, 1900, a ship east of the Windward Islands detected a tropical cyclone, the first observed that year.
+The system proceeded to move steadily west-northwestward and entered the northeastern Caribbean on August 30.
+It made landfall in the Dominican Republic as a weak tropical storm on September 2.
 It weakened slightly while crossing Hispaniola, before re-emerging into the Caribbean Sea later that day.
 On September 3, the cyclone struck modern-day Santiago de Cuba Province and then slowly drifted along the southern coast of Cuba.
 Upon reaching the Gulf of Mexico on September 6, the storm strengthened into a hurricane.
 Significant intensification followed and the system peaked as a Category 4 hurricane with maximum sustained winds of 145 mph on September 8.
 Early on the next day, it made landfall to the south of Houston.
 The cyclone weakened quickly after moving inland and fell to tropical storm intensity late on September 9.
 The storm turned east-northeastward and became extratropical over Iowa on September 11.
 The extratropical system strengthened while accelerating across the Midwestern United States, New England, and Eastern Canada before reaching the Gulf of Saint Lawrence on September 13.
 After striking Newfoundland later that day, the extratropical storm entered the far North Atlantic Ocean and weakened, with the remnants last observed near Iceland on September 15.